dewski/json_builder/README.md

 # JSON Builder
+Rails provides an excellent XML Builder by default to build RSS and ATOM feeds, but nothing to help you build JSON.
+The standard `to_json` works well, but can get very verbose when you need full control of what the user gets, this is where JSON Builder comes in.

+## Using JSON Builder With Rails
+Make sure to add `json_builder` to your `Gemfile`.

+    gem 'json_builder'

-You have the option to run your JSON through a prettifier before it's returned.
+You then have the option to run your JSON through a prettifier before it's returned.

     JSON::Application.configure do
       config.action_view.pretty_print_true = false